safepay/rainmachine-willyweather/README.md

 ## Installation
+Download the willyweather.py file from the repository using the RAW --> Save As function.
+Make sure it has the .py extension.

 In the RainMachine UI, go to Settings --> Weather --> User uploaded.

 Select "Add New" and browse to the willyweather.py file and then upload.